baxttter/baxtersessentialcolourtools/README.md

 <h1 align="center">baxter's essential colour tools™</h1>

 ## ✨ Summary
-A simple web application that contains many of Baxter's colour tools that he thinks are handy and very essential.
+A simple universally native desktop application that contains many of Baxter's colour tools that he thinks are handy and very essential.

 *baxter's essential colour tools™*, is still being developed and is not yet complete...

 ## 🚀 Demo

-*baxter's essential colour tools™* can be found [here!](https://baxttter.github.io/baxtersessentialcolourtools/ "baxter's essential colour tools™")
+*baxter's essential colour tools™* utilises Neutralinojs to build as a desktop application on every platform.

-It is also possible to package *baxter's essential colour tools™* as an electron app!
+Demo Coming Soon...

 ## ⭐️ Features